 Doctors are working to learn more about GI tract NETs, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this type of tumor.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 New treatment approaches.
 Currently, many clinical trials for GI tract NETs are studying new drugs and different drug combinations.
-New approaches to drug treatment include targeted therapy, as described in Types of Treatment.
+New approaches to treatment using medications include targeted therapy, as described in Types of Treatment.